jeremytammik/tbc/a/2045_dll_paradise.md

 How it works:

-The core functionality centers on `AssemblyLoadContext`, which creates an isolated container for each plugin.
+The core functionality centres on `AssemblyLoadContext`, which creates an isolated container for each plugin.

 When a plugin is loaded, it is assigned a unique `AssemblyLoadContext` instance, encapsulating the plugin and its dependencies to prevent interference with other plugins or the main application.